CL 239 – The Birth of the Saviour

 Use the link to see more information on Le Blond Baxters

-Above left - The Le Blond Baxter with lighter blue sky and omitted dark brown block - Left - Genuine George Baxter Print
+Above left - The Le Blond Baxter with lighter blue sky and omitted dark brown block - Right - Genuine George Baxter Print

 To the right the Le Blond Baxter - Le Blond seems to use this ochre brown palette on a number of his Le Blond Baxters most noticeable on Stolen Pleasures shown on the left.